JakeWharton/paraphrase/README.md

 Paraphrase
 ==========

-A Gradle plugin which generates compile-safe format string builders.
+An experimental Gradle plugin which generates compile-safe format string builders.

 **Don't** write your format strings like this: :thumbsdown:
 ```xml